Pedro1234-code/P-os/README.md

 Why I didn't put the ISO file directly on the GitHub releases page?

 Because the ISO has sizes of 4 gb, and the GitHub version only accepts files smaller than 2 gb, so it is impossible to upload.

+# What I am working for now:

+Build an ISO with an ESD image, not WIM.